The Stewart Reid Band

 Oh, and probably most importantly, please let us know if there are any songs you don't want played (whatever the reason may be).

-Will you learn our first dance if it's a song that you don't already know?
+Will you learn our first dance if you don't already know it?

 Yes, if it's a song within our singers range.
 Stewart does have a large male vocal range and is able to sing songs by many female artists too.